New York Attorneys Provide Trustworthy Defense Counsel for Clients Charged with Murder

 d) The defendant acted in an especially cruel and wanton manner pursuant to a course of conduct intended to inflict torture upon the victim prior to the victim’s death.

 - Issues with discovery: Depending on the nature of the crime, the discovery process in a murder case can be quite extensive.
 Because murder is the most serious of all crimes, the prosecution can be expected to utilize every conceivable type of evidence at its disposal including exhaustive crime scene forensic evidence, DNA evidence, blood type analysis and ballistics and other weapons evidence.
 Other important discoverable materials may include witness statements, police reports, video and photographic evidence and expert reports.

 Murder defense from renown criminal law attorneys

 Defending against a murder charge is a difficult but attainable goal.
-If you or someone you love is arrested for murder, let the Law Offices of Tacopina & Seigel provide you with competent counsel.
+If you or someone you love is arrested for murder, let the Law Offices of Tacopina, Seigel & DeOreo provide you with competent counsel.
 Call today at 212-227-8877 or contact us online to schedule a consultation with a highly qualified attorney at the firm.